Dacia Duster review

 The Dacia Duster is priced like a supermini but has the space and ability to rival the Nissan Qashqai

-While it may be a small off-roader similar to the Suzuki Jimny, Suzuki S-Cross and Fiat Panda 4x4, the good news for Dacia Duster buyers is that the entry level Access model with two-wheel drive and a 1.6-litre petrol engine costs less than £9,000.
+While it may be a small off-roader similar to the Suzuki Jimny, Suzuki S-Cross and Fiat Panda 4x4, the good news for Dacia Duster buyers is that the entry level Access model with two-wheel drive and a 1.6-litre petrol engine costs less than £9,000 - that’s the price of a used SUV like the Nissan Qashqai!

 Our choice: Dacia 1.5 dCi 110 Laureate 4x2